jdtsmith/indent-bars/README.md

 There are ([many](#related-packages)) existing packages that provide indentation highlighting/guides.
 But none:

-1. were fast enough with large files (including with current depth highlight)
+1. were fast enough with large files (including current depth highlighting)
 2. had enough guide appearance configurability
 3. were able to support depth-based coloring
 4. offered robust support for guides on blank lines